 There are two categories of pickup trucks.
 The first is a vehicle typically sold in North America, like the Ford F150, that runs on petrol and is typically very big.
 And then there's the rest of the world, where pickups are Diesel powered and smaller.
-Outside of the USA, the Toyota Hilux is the king of pickup trucks, followed by the Nissan Navara, the Mitsubishi L200 (now Triton), the Ford Ranger and, recently, also the Volkswagen Amarok and the Mercedes-Benz X-Class.
+Outside of the USA, the Toyota Hilux is the king of pickup trucks, followed by the Nissan Navara, the Mitsubishi L200 (now Triton), the Ford Ranger, and recently, the Volkswagen Amarok and the Mercedes-Benz X-Class.
 They're roughly the size of a Toyota Tacoma.

 These are sometimes called Book Style Tents and they recall a traditional A-frame tent, with an internal pole and an almost triangular shape.
 They definitely look cool and attract attention.
 They are also lightweight, especially the Tepui roof top tents and the FrontRunner tents, even though they are usually made of the most robust canvas available.
-But from a usability point of view, they're pretty difficult to maintain, to dry and to pop up and collapse.
+But from a usability point of view, they're pretty difficult to maintain, to dry, and to pop up and collapse.
 They're also less aerodynamic than hard-shell tents, which affects fuel economy.

 Actually, these tents started it all, so they're made by the most experienced tent production companies.
-They play a role in the evolution from the ground tent to the hard roof top tents that are popular these days.
+They play a role in the evolution from the ground tent to the hard rooftop tents that are popular these days.

-Price-range: $1,000 to $2,500 → The Budget Option
+Price range: $1,000 to $2,500 → The Budget Option